-- Job seekers should clearly understand their own character traits and job expectation, and choose their job accordingly; - You can know yourself better through reviewing your personality, interests, ability, merits, physique, appearance, qualifications, job preference and job expectation, etc.
+You should clearly understand your own character traits and job expectation, and choose their job accordingly;

+You can know yourself better through reviewing your personality, interests, ability, strengths, qualifications, job preference and job expectation, etc.

-Know Others - Understand the Prevailing Labour Market and Industry Situation t Know Yourself Know Others
+Know Others - Understand the Prevailing Labour Market and Industry Situation

-- Study and analyse the prevailing job market situation; set a realistic and attainable goal in job hunting; - The labour market changes rapidly.
-You can obtain the latest market information through various channels, such as newspapers, magazines, electronic media, internet, etc. Be ready to make timely adjustments; - Job seekers should keep abreast of the latest development and potential of different industries; get a better understanding of the recruitment channels and entry requirements for different positions.
+Study and analyse the prevailing job market situation; set a realistic and attainable goal in job hunting;

+- The labour market changes rapidly.
+You can obtain the latest market information through various channels such as newspapers, magazines, electronic media and the Internet.
+Be ready to make timely adjustments; - You should keep abreast of the latest development and potential of different industries, as well as the recruitment channels and entry requirements for different positions.
 Equip yourself better, seize the opportunity and face the challenges ahead.